MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

     ![Remove requirement script - screenshot](../L04/Static/mod-01-client-scripting-52.png)

-3. Check if “Require Size” Column value of the Permit Type is set to Yes
+3. Check if “Require Size” column value of the Permit Type is set to Yes

 	- Add the script mentioned below inside the retrieveRecord function.